USEPA/CMAQ/README.md

 CMAQv5.4
 ==========

-Community Multiscale Air Quality Model US EPA CMAQ Website: (https://www.epa.gov/cmaq).
+US EPA Community Multiscale Air Quality Model (CMAQ) Website: https://www.epa.gov/cmaq

 **Add DOI link**

 CMAQ is an active open-source development project of the U.S. EPA's Office of Research and Development that consists of a suite of programs for conducting air quality model simulations.
-CMAQ is supported by the CMAS Center: (http://www.cmascenter.org).
+CMAQ is supported by the CMAS Center: http://www.cmascenter.org

 CMAQ combines current knowledge in atmospheric science and air quality modeling with multi-processor computing techniques in an open-source framework to deliver fast, technically sound estimates of ozone,